BabylonJS/BabylonNative/README.md

 Check out [the project's announcement](https://medium.com/@babylonjs/babylon-native-821f1694fffc) and [home page](https://www.babylonjs.com/babylonNative) for more information.

-*NOTE: **This project is under heavy development**, and not all platforms/features are currently available.
+*NOTE: **This project is under heavy development** and not all platforms/features are currently available.
 Please refer to the sections below for details.*

 ## Current Status